NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_guidelines.rst

    earlier sections makes it easy to pass the package (or just part of it) to other groups.

 #.
 Robustness to model file/variable names: Each POD should be robust to modest changes in the file/variable names
-   of the model output; see :doc:`Getting Started <start_config>` regarding the model data filename structure, :ref:`ref-example-env-vars` regarding using the environment variables and robustness tests.
+   of the model output; see :doc:`Getting Started <start_config>` regarding the model data filename structure, and :ref:`ref-env-vars` regarding using the environment variables and robustness tests.
 Also, it would be easier to apply the code package to a broader range of model output.

 #.
 Save digested data after analysis: Can be used, e.g., to save time when there is a substantial computation that can